LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 To do this, you can add multiple queries in the `should clause`.

-This will cast a wide net because none of the queries in the should clause need to match.
-However, the ones that match the queries under the should clause will be given a higher score.
+This will cast a wide net because none of the queries in the `should clause` need to match.
+However, the ones that match the queries under the `should clause` will be given a higher score.

-This approach ensures to maintain high recall but also gives you a way to present more precise search results towards the top.
+This approach allows you to maintain a high recall but also gives you a way to customize the precision of top hits.

 Example:
 ```